tapiwam/Hyperledger-Apps/acme-airline/airlinev2/README.md

 ## Concepts

 - Concept = Generic class
-- Can be thoyugh of a way to create generic classes.
+- Can be thought of a way to create generic classes.
 These do NOT represent Resource.
 - How to use?
   - Group together related field.
 These can be reused within your resources.
-  - An example would be an address with fileds that are used over and over.
+  - An example would be an address with fields that are used over and over.
 An Address concept can be defines which can be used by many kinds of resources.
 - Concepts can be extended much like resources can.